Alexander Dahl: Life

 Alexander Dahl was born on 29 November 1892, in Barmen, today a part of Wuppertal.
 Dahl was a reserve lieutenant World War I, where he received training as a free and tethered balloon observer and officer.
 After the war ended, he became a senior leader at his fathers leather factory, which he took over in 1934.
 His chief interest remained aviation however, with a particular interest in radio and balloons.
 From 1941–1945 he took part in the Second World War, once again in the reserve, this time as a major in the Luftwaffe.
 He was stationed in Dresden as part of Luftgau IV, an aerial reconnaissance group where he was able to contribute to the development of numerous radio related technologies.
 After the war, he continued work at the factory until its closure in 1958.
 From this point on he was a consultant at the German Association for Positioning and Navigation until his retirement in 1965.
 He died in Wuppertal on 15 December 1978.

-1933 Balloon Flight
+1933 balloon flight

 The first image showing the Earth's curvature allegedly was taken at a height of 11300 m on 31 August 1933 from the high performance (9.800 cbm) hydrogen gas balloon Bartsch von Sigsfeld.
 The official purpose of the flight was not to gain maximum height, but rather to measure the effect of sun radiation within the tropopause.
 However, as part of the flight, the crew also set the first height record for unaided altitude flight in an open air balloon.